pazsea/station-alert/README.md

 ## 🚩 Project Goal

-When riding in Stockholm subways.
-It is easy to remember when it's time to exit at your stop.
-With this app you will be reminded when you are within 500 m of your destination.
+In these times where you can listen to music, podcasts or see the latest video of your favourite youtuber on the train.
+It is easy to forget when it's time for you to step off at you destination.
+With this app active during your journey you will be reminded when you are within 500 m of your destination.
 Does you route have multiple destinations?
 No problem.
-Set up a route in the app and save it.
+Set up several destinations in your route and save it.
 For example "To work", "School", "To my best friend" etc. Station Alert will remind you at each station.
+Still unsure about what the app is all about?
+Check out my youtube tutorial. :)

 <p align="center">
    <strong> Youtube tutorial</strong>